 Even though I call these bars “brownies,” there’s not one dab of chocolate in them.
 Nope.
 All pumpkin and spice.
 And cream cheese.
 And all yummy!
 They also have my favorite nut – pecans.

-- All our favorite fall flavors!
+- It contains everyone’s favorite fall flavors!

-- Cheesecake like swirls in every bite.
+- There are big swirls of cheesecake-like batter in every bite.

 Ingredient Notes